PIE vs PIH: What’s the Difference and How to Treat Them?

 Dermal PIH

 Dermal PIH involves melanin deposition in the dermis (the deeper layer of skin).
 It can present as blue-gray, slate gray, or brown patches and is more challenging to treat.
-Dermal PIH may require more aggressive treatment approaches and may not completely resolve.
+Dermal PIH is more challenging to treat and may persist longer.
+A doctor can recommend tailored options based on your skin condition.

 PIE vs PIH Key Differences